Read This First

 Prompt 4: How can I apply Annie Duke’s notion of “resulting” to my investment portfolio?

-The section turns on Maintain Emotional Equanimity.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Maintain Emotional Equanimity in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 This middle step takes the pressure from resulting and turns it toward resulting.
-That is what keeps the page cumulative rather than episodic.
+That is what keeps the page cumulative instead of episodic.

 Just as with poker decisions, investment decisions should be evaluated based on the information and rationale at the time the decision was made, not solely on the outcome.